MikhailKravets/mkdocs_puml/themes/nord/README.md

 -----------------

-[Nord](https://www.nordtheme.com) is a cold, minimalist color palette that was applied to for PlantUML.
+[Nord](https://www.nordtheme.com) is a cold, minimalist color palette that has been applied to PlantUML.

 ## How to use